 I keep all communication channels open constantly while working.
 I use IRC (a chat system) to communicate with my team and anyone else at Mozilla.
 I found that this worked best when I kept IRC constantly connected in the background (using a bouncer) which lets me see a replay of missed messages each time I sign back in.
 I use ZNC for this but IRC Cloud would work, too.
 This is very helpful for syncing up with folks in different time zones and it also gives you the freedom to disconnect and reconnect as you need to move physical locations, for example.
 However, I find that it's crucial to switch this and all other work communication off when not working unless on call for something ops-related.
 Ideally, there should be a fixed schedule for being on call just as you'd want a fixed work schedule.

 I like to dip into all the things.
 This may not work for everyone but I like to have one window in my IRC chat client that shows all messages in all channels.
 I usually ignore it but sometimes I just dip in and see what conversations are going on.
-I've discovered tons of interesting things this way and I've heard of other companies have similar tactics, like cc'ing all employees on all emails.
+I've discovered tons of interesting things this way and I've heard of other companies having similar tactics, like cc'ing all employees on all emails.
 I use the LimeChat IRC client to get this all-channel window.

 I speak to people over video whenever I need to speak to them.
 Face to face conversation is absolutely essential when working remotely.
 It's crucial to interact with people's body language and facial expressions in a conversation and it's just a more natural way to have a conversation (well, duh).
 My video client is always connected during work hours and anyone can cold call me during that time.
 So far, no one has abused this privilege!
 It has helped my team when folks were working on urgent projects and had quick questions.
 When remote, it's not bad to over communicate about when you won't be at your desk.
 You never know when someone might need to reach you.
 If a remote employee becomes unreachable this is really hard on a distributed team and I've seen it lead to termination.